egeulgen/pathfindR/README.md

 ![Agglomerated Scores for all Enriched Terms per Sample](./vignettes/score_hmap.png?raw=true "Scoring per Sample")

-The function `calculate_scores()` can be used to calculate the agglomerated z score of each enriched term per sample.
+The function `score_terms()` can be used to calculate the agglomerated z score of each enriched term per sample.
 This allows the user to individually examine the scores and infer how a term is overall altered (activated or repressed) in a given sample or a group of samples.

 See the [wiki
 page](https://github.com/egeulgen/pathfindR/wiki/Enriched-Term-Scoring)